If you have purchased "off the plan," and are nearing completion of construction ("settlement "),here are the steps you should take.

 Your Solicitor will be undertaking all the necessary checks as to Title, Water, and other permits etc at this time.

-It is also now time to get an update as to the final completion date.
+It is also now time to get an update as to the final completion date from YOUR AGENT OR THE SELLER.

 You should also decide now who will do your “final inspection”.
 Usually it will be your property manager, or your solicitor may be able to do it, or you can organise a building inspector.